 We must not forget that modern-day buyers like to wait and do some research before they consider a product or service.
 Implies that marketing has a long and crucial role to play along.

-So choose your software development partner wisely.
+So choose your software development company wisely.
 He should incorporate the service of both to deliver a world-class product.